binsinbl-hue/HAI/README.md

 # HAI: Human AI
-*A Framework for Human-Centered AI Development and evolution in the world and the universe*
+*A Framework for Human-Centered AI Development and Evolution in the world and the universe*

 ---